Norhill Historic District

 Greetings all, I have been a Heights resident since 1990 and a homeowner in Norhill since 2000.
 I have witnessed the vast changes around the area over these decades - and I want to express my support for the Neighborhood Design Guidelines.
 I am particularly concerned that Norhill retain the historic character this neighborhood has with its bungalows and large number of 1930's-era kit homes.
 I have seen the explosion of buildings in nearby neighborhoods like Woodland Heights and do not want to see Norhill evolve in that manner.
 I believe the character and harmony of this historic district would be lost were design guidelines such as these not adopted and enforced.
 There should be front and rear lot line setbacks and guidelines for added protection to this historic representative neighborhood.
 Thank you for ensuring the continued nature of Norhill's character through the clarifications these guidelines provide.
 Peace, Duane Bradley 4023 Pineridge St. Houston, TX 77009

-Duane Bradley asked about 1 month ago
+Duane Bradley asked 4 months ago

 Thank you sir for the kind words.
 The Norhill design guideline team has worked really hard in resolving the very issue you speak of.
 We are happy to present these guidelines to the residents as this shall be a representation of what they wanted and how they would like to keep the character of the neighborhood intact.